 How to migrate from PayKings to another payment gateway without pausing your sales?

-Step 1: Get your new account approved before touching anything
+Step 1: have your new account approved before touching anything

-The first and most obvious thing is choose your new option (RiskPayGo, CCBill, Corefy, SegPay, or whichever you've chosen), complete the registration and underwriting process, and have your login credentials active.
-Don't cancel anything until you've done that.
+The first and most obvious thing is choose your new option (RiskPayGo, CCBill, Corefy, SegPay or whichever one you have chosen), complete the registration and underwriting process, and have your access credentials active.
+Do not cancel anything until you have that ready.

-Here you'll be working with two systems simultaneously for a few days.
-Install the new gateway on your website or platform, but don't activate it for all customers yet.
+Here you will work with two systems at the same time for a few days.
+Install the new gateway on your website or platform, but do not activate it for all customers yet.

-Try using the sandbox environment if they have it.or with internal transactions to ensure that everything works: that payments are processed, that subscriptions are created correctly, that webhooks arrive as they should.
+Test with the sandbox environment if they have it, or with internal transactions to make sure everything works: that charges are processed, that subscriptions are created correctly, that webhooks arrive as they should.

-If your business relies on recurring subscriptions, this is the most delicate step.
+If your business depends on recurring subscriptions, this is the most delicate step.
 You have two options:

-- Export tokenized card dataIf your new payment gateway allows you to migrate payment tokens (some do, others don't), you can do so with the help of technical support from both platforms.
+- Export tokenized card data: if your new gateway allows migrating payment tokens (some do, others do not), you can do it with the help of technical support from both platforms.

-If you prefer to avoid the risk, you can let subscriptions continue to be charged through PayKings until their next billing cycle while you activate the new payment gateway for new customers only.
-This way, you can make the transition gradually.
+If you prefer to avoid the risk, you can let subscriptions keep being charged through PayKings until their next cycle while you activate the new gateway only for new customers.
+That way, you make the transition gradually.

 Step 4: Activate the new gateway for new customers first

 A very safe approach is to start by using the new gateway only for new customers.
-You let existing subscribers continue with PayKings while its billing cycle ends.
+You let existing subscribers continue with PayKings while your billing cycle ends.

-Step 5: Production testing with small real transactions
+Step 5: Test in production with small real transactions

-Before taking the big leap, Make some real transactions with the new gateway using your own data or with trusted clients.
-Verify that the money reaches its intended recipients, that reports are generated correctly, and that support is available to answer any questions.
+Before taking the big leap, make some real transactions with the new gateway using your own data or with trusted clients.
+Verify that the money gets where it needs to go, that the reports are generated correctly, and that support responds if any questions arise.

-Step 6: Keep PayKings active for a mattress season
+Step 6: Keep PayKings active for a cushion season

 Do not close your previous account immediately.
-Leave it active for at least one month after the complete migration.
+Keep it active for at least one month after the full migration.

 Why?
-In case any subscription fails on the new platform or any customer has problems updating their data, you have a backup plan to avoid losing revenue.
+In case any subscription fails on the new platform or a customer has issues with updating their data, you have a backup route to avoid losing revenue.

-Once you see that everything is stabilized and payments on the new gateway are working smoothly, then yes, proceed to close the old account in an orderly manner.
+Once you see that everything has stabilized and charges on the new gateway are working smoothly, then yes, proceed to close the old account in an orderly manner.

 Final verdict: Which is the best alternative based on your billing volume?

-After laying all the cards on the table, the decision depends on what stage your business is at, but if you ask me, I have a clear winner.
+After putting all the cards on the table, the decision depends on what stage your business is at, but if you ask me, I have a clear winner.

-If you're looking for true flexibility, speed, and to stop worrying about cash flow, the best alternative to PayKings is RiskPayGo.
+If you’re looking for real flexibility, speed, and to stop suffering from cash flow issues, the best alternative to PayKings is RiskPayGo.

 Why?
-Because it breaks with the old school of high-risk investing.
-In other words, while others tell you to wait 180 days to access your reserves or force you to liquidate through traditional banks with countless obstacles, RiskPayGo gives you the money almost instantly.
+Because it breaks with the old-school high-risk approach.
+That is, while others tell you to wait 180 days before touching your reserve or force you to settle with traditional banks with a thousand obstacles, RiskPayGo gives you the money almost immediately.

 Frequently Asked Questions

-Is it safe to accept cryptocurrency if my business is high-risk?
+Is it safe to charge in cryptocurrencies if my business is high risk?

 Absolutely.
-In fact, for many businesses high-riskCryptocurrencies are the safest method because there are no chargebacks.
+In fact, for many businesses high-risk, cryptocurrencies are the safest method because chargebacks do not exist.

-How long does it actually take for an alternative to PayKings to be approved?
+How long does it really take to get approved for an alternative to PayKings?

-If your documentation is in order (ID, company registration and operational website), you can be processing payments in a matter of hours, not weeks.
+If you have your documentation in order (ID, company registration, and a working website), you can be processing payments in a matter of a few hours, not weeks.

-Can I keep PayKings and another payment gateway running at the same time?
+Can I keep PayKings and another gateway running at the same time?

-Yes, and it's actually the smartest approach.
+Yes, and in fact, it’s the smartest thing to do.
 This is called payment redundancy.
-You can use an orchestrator like Corefy to manage both, or simply configure your checkout so new customers pay through RiskPayGo.
+You can use an orchestrator like Corefy to manage both, or simply configure your checkout so that new customers pay through RiskPayGo.